bongo227/Atomical/doc/doc_gen.md

 ## Analysis

-In this investigation the aim is to design a programming language and implement the basics of a compiler to create executable programs.
+In this investigation the aim is to design a programming language and implement a compiler to create executable programs.
 Due to the time constraints it would be infeasible to implement all asspects of a modern programming language, standard library and language tooling.
-Instead the focus wull be on implementing a small subset such that simple algorithums like the greatest common divisor and bubble sort can be created.
+Instead the focus will be on implementing a sizeable subset such that simple algorithums like the greatest bubble and insertion sort can be created.

+### Background
+The C programming language was developed by Dennis Ritchie between 1969 and 1973.
+C came at a time were language design was in its infacy.
+Through its many inovations including its type system, lexical scoping and syntax it inspired many of the popular langauges we see today.
+Even after decades of language theory and thousands of languages and innovation C is still has a firm place in kernals, embedable systems and high performant software applications and librarys.

 ### Research
 In terms of the languages design I looked at several languages with similar goals as mine and read through their specifications including: [Rust<sup>[1]</sup>](#1), [Go<sup>[2]</sup>](#2), [D<sup>[3]</sup>](#3) and [F#<sup>[4]</sup>](#4).
-I looked at their syntax and the design disicions behind them in order the judge what Fur should look like.
+I looked at their syntax and the design disicions behind them in order the judge what code should look like.

 ### Syntax
 Compared to C modern programming languages use a lot less characters to describe the instructions which make the final program.
 By using less character it becomes alot faster to read through the source code in order to understand the logic, which intern makes the language easier to use and faster to develop in.
 With Fur, I wanted to explore some of these modern ideas and how they can be implemented.